sylikc/jpegview/readme.txt

 - Putting file name first in window title (as it is convention in Windows)
 - Double-click to fit image to screen (according auto zoom mode currently set), respectively 100 % when already fit
 - New transformations: Mirror horizontally and vertically (and put the rotation commands also under the new transformations submenu)
+Other changes:
+- After having had massive problems with a compiler bug when compiling the WEBP source code, I decided to switch to Visual Studio 2010.
+  Install VS 2010 to compile JPEGView - Express Edition (free) is sufficient.

 [1.0.24.1]
 Bugs fixed: